Free HOA Guide · No Email Required

 📋 Are you requiring Certificates of Insurance from every vendor and contractor?

 When a contractor or vendor works on HOA property without providing proof of insurance — and specifically without naming the HOA as an additional insured — the association’s policy becomes the default.
 If the contractor’s employee falls off a ladder, gets electrocuted, or causes property damage, your general liability policy responds.
-Your claims history takes the hit.
-Your premiums go up.
+An injury or property-damage claim involving an uninsured contractor on common areas typically defaults to the association’s GL policy.
+The claims history that follows can drive renewal premium increases for years.

 How to fix this: Create a written COI requirement for all vendors.
 Require general liability, workers’ compensation, and additional insured status before any work begins.
 Your property manager should enforce this for every job.